-As indicated by their name, salt-free water softeners don’t use salt to remove heavy minerals from your water.
-They don’t remove the heavy deposits at all.
-Salt-free softeners have something called a Template Assisted Crystallization (TAC) system using polymer beads that hold microscopic nucleation sites.
-When heavy minerals attach to the sites, they begin to form into crystals through a neutralization process.
-Once established, the crystals detach and do not bond to anything, preventing build-up and scaling from hard water.
+Salt-free water softeners have a template-assisted crystallization system consisting of polymeric beads that hold microscopic nucleation sites.
+When heavy minerals attach to these sites, they begin to form into crystals through a neutralization process.
+Once established, the crystals detach and do not bond to anything, preventing mineral buildup to soften water.

-Salt-free water softeners tend to cost more initially but last for around three years without electricity or recharging required.
-These models are also smaller than salt-based systems, so they can be used for small- to large-sized houses without issue.
-However, they may struggle with very high levels of hard water and households with higher than average water usage.
+Salt-free water softeners tend to cost more initially but last for around 3 years without electricity or recharging required.
+These models are also smaller than salt-based water softening systems, so they can be used for small- to large-size houses without issue.
+However, salt-free water softeners may struggle with very high levels of hard water and households with higher-than-average water usage.

 Dual-Tank Water Softeners

-A dual-tank water softener is a salt-based softener with two resin tanks.
-These tanks function in the same way as a single-tank salt-based softener, except that when one tank is in the regeneration cycle, the other tank is still providing softened water to the household.
+A dual-tank water softener is salt-based and has two resin tanks, making it the best kind for homes that rely on well water.
+When one of the tanks is in the regeneration cycle, the other is still providing softened drinking water to the household.

 Dual-tank softeners aren’t necessary for most homes, and due to their size, they can be challenging to install.
-They also carry a higher price tag than the other styles and do need to be recharged.
-However, a dual-tank water softener can handle more water per regeneration cycle and never run out of softened water.
+They also carry a higher price tag than other water-softener types and do need to be recharged.
+However, a dual-tank water softener can handle more water per regeneration cycle and never run out of softened drinking water.

 Magnetic Water Softeners